-Normally, you can start taking money from your pension at 55 if you want to – but you don’t have to take it then.
+Normally, you can start taking money from your pension at your normal minimum pension age if you want to – but you don’t have to take it then.

 Your selected retirement age

-With a personal pension, like The People’s Pension, you can normally start taking money out of your pension pot from the age of 55 if you want to (the government proposes to increase this to age 57 from 2028).
+With a personal pension, like The People’s Pension, you can normally start taking money out of your pension pot from your normal minimum pension age if you want to.
 And you don’t need to stop working to take your pension.

-However, you also have a ‘selected retirement age’, which is likely to be later than 55.
+However, you also have a ‘selected retirement age’, which is likely to be later than your normal minimum pension age.
 For your pot with The People’s Pension, your selected retirement age is based on your State Pension age by default – or you can change it through your Online Account if you want to.

 It’s a good idea to review your selected retirement age and make sure it reflects roughly when you think you’re going to retire – because we use this age to calculate your expected pension shown in your annual statement.